dumspiro44/work/replit.md

 2. Select posts/pages you want to translate
 3. Click "Translate Selected" button
 4. Monitor progress in "Translation Jobs" page
-5. Edit translations if needed
+5. Edit translations in Froala editor if needed
-6. Click **"Preview for publishing"** to see exactly how content will appear in WordPress (with all tables and links)
-7. Click "Publish" to save to WordPress
+6. Click "Publish" to save to WordPress
+   - ✅ System automatically checks table structure
+   - ✅ If tables are correct → publishes automatically
+   - ⚠️ If tables have errors → shows error message to fix markup

 ### What Gets Translated
 - **All text content** from the page (regardless of builder)